 All submitted manuscripts must be typed in 12-pt Times New Roman font and doubled-spaced, including indented matter, footnotes, and references.
 Submissions with comments or tracked changes will be returned without full review.
 All documents will be converted to .pdf format and renamed by ScholarOne.

-While IMR has no prescribed page or word limit, most articles are less than 10,000 words, including citations.
+IMR manuscripts should be 10,000 words or less, including citations.
 Significantly longer manuscripts are better suited for another outlet, although they may be considered for publication in IMR, depending on their topic and scope.
 IMR also publishes a small number of shorter ‘research notes’ focusing on specific analytic issues.

 Tables and Figures

 Tables and figures should be prepared for communication of results and should not include output from statistical software.
 Tables and figures should appear at the end of the manuscript or be submitted in a separate file.
 Within the paper’s body, authors should insert a location note (e.g., “Table 2 about here,” at the appropriate place in the text).

 Tables should not contain more than 20 two-digit columns or lines or the equivalent.